sodadata/docs/soda-agent/secrets.md

 ## Go further

+* Consider referencing the [use case guide]({% link soda/quick-start-secrets.md %}) for integrating an External Secrets Manager with a Soda Agent which offers step-by-step instructions to set everything up locally to see the integration in action.
 * Learn more about [Soda Agent basic concepts]({% link soda-agent/basics.md %}).
 * Need help?
 Join the <a href="https://community.soda.io/slack" target="_blank"> Soda community on Slack</a>.
 <br />